nathanielrb/mu-search-testing-framework/readme.md

 });
 ```

-Note that this example currently does *not* work, due to networking issues between mu-cl-resources and database-with-auth.
+Note that this example currently will only work if delta notifications to mu-search are correctly configured.